 The work in this Program Element helps Oregon’s governmental public health system achieve the following Public Health Modernization Process Measure: Not applicable

-Procedural and Operational Requirements.
-By accepting and using the Financial Assistance awarded under this Agreement and for this Program Element, LPHA agrees to conduct activities in accordance with the following requirements:
+Procedural and Operational Requirements., By accepting fee-for-service (FFS) funds to provide TB case management or B waiver follow-up, LPHA agrees to conduct activities in accordance with the following requirements:

 LPHA must include the following minimum TB services in its TB investigation and control program if that program is supported in whole or in part with funds provided under this Agreement: TB Case Management Services, as defined above and further described below and in OHA’s Investigative Guidelines.

+LPHA will receive $3500 for each new case of Active TB disease documented in Orpheus for which the LPHA provides TB Case Management Services.
+LPHA will receive $300 for each new B waiver follow-up.

 TB Case Management Services.
 LPHA’s TB Case Management Services must include the following minimum components: